selvapuram/highavailability/README.md

 # highavailability
 Optum Coding Challenge

-This project prequisite are :
+# This project prequisite are :
 1. JDK 1.8
 2. Eclipse or STS(as an IDE)

+# Build and Run Project
+1. Import the project and run as like java project

 # Problem Statement